 - Be conservative, now is NOT the time to accidentally show off your brand new Victoria Secret bra or see how high your skirt rides up when you walk up the stairs.
 Modesty is key.
 I’ve read through multiple sources that women who dress less conservative in the workplace are viewed as less competent.
 I’m not saying that’s right; however, I am saying we deserve a seat at the table, so we should dress like it!

 - Minimal jewelry.
 Chunky or flashy jewelry is best to avoid.
-Opt instead for a watch, simple studs and rings, or pendant necklaces.
-I personally wear my David Yurman Petite Albion ring and dainty sterling silver rings from China Town every day.
+Opt instead for a watch, simple studs & rings, or pendant necklaces.
+I personally wear my David Yurman Petite Albion Ring and dainty sterling silver rings from China Town every day.

 - Heels: If you can’t walk in them, don’t wear them.
 It is a pretty safe rule of thumb that if you can’t walk in your heels, you shouldn’t wear them.
 Not only will your feet be killing you by the end of the event or day, but you also don’t want to be that person struggling to walk.
 Flats (Tory Burch, Cole Haan, and Me Too) or kitten heels are always an acceptable option.
-However, if heels are your style I’m very partial to Cole Haan black patent leather heels (similar style under $30).
+However, if heels are your style I’m very partial to Cole Haan black patent leather heels.

 Like I mentioned above, the answer to the question of where to shop might be different for everyone based on your budget, size and quality preference.
 However, there are some places that stand out as being the best for affordable pieces.

-Loft — My closet is basically a Loft store because if you’re petite like me, it is one of the only places I can find clothes.
+Loft // My closet is basically a Loft store because if you’re petite like me, it is one of the only places I can find clothes.
 Loft offers two different fits when it comes to pants: the Marisa or the Julie.
 My advice is to go and try on both fits to know what works best for you.
 If you don’t have a store near you, this article is super helpful.
-Loft also have a ton of blouses, sweaters and accessories to choose from.
+Loft also has a ton of blouses, sweaters, and accessories to choose from.

-J. Crew Factory — J. Crew Factory is also a great place to go for blazers, blouses and sweaters.
-I’ve had my eye on this Open Front Sweater Blazer for a while now; the only real question is do I chose oatmeal, charcoal or navy?
+J. Crew Factory — J. Crew Factory is also a great place to go for blazers, blouses, and sweaters.
+I’ve had my eye on this belted wrap coat for a while now; the only real question is do I chose oatmeal, charcoal or navy?

-Have you struggled in the past decoding business professional dress code?
+Do you struggle to decode the business professional dress code?